ECS153/final-project-group-6/README.md

 Authors: Brian, Emily, Jade (Huiyu), and Kira

 ## What is speakEZ
-  We built a messaging web app that supports up to n users and implements encryption using Diffie Hellman
+  We built a simple messaging web app that supports group messaging and implements encryption using Diffie Hellman.

 ## Running our code